 MYTH #11: Colleges ranked highest are the best colleges.

-Every published ranking uses multiple factors and sources—including data supplied by schools, students and alumni—so errors, bias, weighting, and methods all affect the results.
-In 2019, several schools were found to have misreported data.
-While rankings can be helpful, use them wisely, and do your own comparisons based on your own criteria.
+Every published ranking uses multiple factors and sources—including data supplied by schools, students, and alumni—so errors, bias, weighting, and methods all affect the results.
+For the 2023 rankings, several schools were found to have misreported data.
+Rankings rarely offer much value to a family searching for a best-fit school.
+Access them at your own risk.

 MYTH #12: Know your major before you apply.

-With an enormous amount of information out there about the college application process, it’s important to make sure you have the correct advice so you can confidently make these important decisions and find your best-fit college.
+With an enormous amount of information out there about the college application process, make sure you have the correct advice so you can confidently make these important decisions and find your best-fit college.
+Contact us at OntoCollege should you have more questions.

 SAT or ACT: Which Test Should You Take?